farzanehfar/onthebeach-holiday-search-lib/README.md

 ## Extend later

-- Add interfaces and repositories if the source is no longer JSON.
+- Add interfaces and repositories if the data source changes (e.g., from JSON → database or API).

-- Expose the engine as a REST API.
+- Expose the search engine as a REST API (ASP.NET Core minimal API or controllers).
 - Add multiple sorting modes (cheapest, best rated, fastest).
+- Introduce caching (e.g., in-memory or Redis) to improve performance on repeated queries.
+- Add CI/CD pipeline with automated test runs on GitHub Actions.
+- Improve test coverage with edge cases (invalid dates, missing airports, overlapping data).
+- Add Dockerfile to containerize the library and tests for consistent runtime across environments.
+- **Restructure into microservices** if scaling is required:
+  - Flight Service → owns flight data and logic.
+  - Hotel Service → owns hotel data and logic.
+  - Search Aggregator Service → calls both services, applies rules, returns results.
+  - Shared contracts via REST or gRPC for communication.